PeterRusznak/hashnode/cklj8zgff06hmj6s1243gh9cv.md

     return res

 ```
 Our updated backend now imports the exported model when the server starts.
 When `call_predict()` gets called by the frontend, it converts a base64 string to an image and forwards this image to the model instance to make a prediction.
-We log the prediction and create and return response based on it.
+We log the prediction and create and return a response based on it.

 ## Finishing touches